trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 The wallboxes send out a 24V AC pulse, that must be rectified and converted to 3.3v.
 See the URL above for detail on the converter from 24VAC...

+Added a small PCB with a Feather ESP32, decoder, power supply and a DFRobot DFR0299 MP3 player Schematic and PCB files are located in Github...

 ToDo:   Connect via Berry to Tasmota MP3 player